 Divorce was virtually unobtainable, and fathers had legal authority over children.

 Home ownership was near-impossible for married women before 1884, as husband and wife were one legal entity, controlled by the husband.
 It remained unusual for married women to own property for decades afterwards.
-Women’s rights activist Margaret Sievwright was backed up by her husband William, who put his money where his mouth was.
+Women’s rights activist Margaret Sievwright was backed by her husband William, who put his money where his mouth was.
 When they bought their family home in 1884, the year the Married Women’s Property Act was passed, it was put in Margaret’s name.

 Property and money